 So at this point I could hardly be happier with my E-Ware 1.4L Ultrasonic Humidifier.
 You could even say that it is another sterling product representing the kind of quality and reliability we’ve come to expect from the “E-Ware” brand.
 At least you could say that if you’d ever heard of this manufacturer before, which I had not.

 The one real caveat is the question of durability.
 I know it’s working well now, but who knows if it will last the season and still be good for next winter?
 Perhaps I will update this review at a later time, when more can be said about the product’s lifespan.
-For now, then, I’ll give it a solid four out of five for the record, while noting that at this point I have no complaints whatsoever, and neither does my uncombusted dog.
+For now, then, I’ll give it a very solid nine out of ten for the record, while noting that at this point I have no complaints whatsoever, and neither does my uncombusted dog.